Washington Post suspends reporter after Kobe Bryant rape allegation tweet

 "The tweets displayed poor judgment that undermined the work of her colleagues," Grant said.

-The Post did not specify which tweets in particular prompted the suspension or which social media policy she violated.
+The Post did not specify which tweets prompted the suspension or which social media policy she violated.

 Sonmez' tweet prompted swift outrage Sunday, and many called for her to be fired.